lockss/laaws-metadataextractor/README.md

 org.lockss.plugin.auContentFromWs.urlArtifactWs.userName=the-correct-user

-To specify the properties of the REST web service used to get the content linked to a URL of an Archival Unit, add in config/lockss.opt the following options with the appropriate values:
+To specify the properties of the REST web service used to get the content linked to a URL of an Archival Unit, edit in config/lockss.txt the following options with the appropriate values:

 org.lockss.plugin.auContentFromWs.urlContentWs.password=the-correct-password